apache/accumulo-testing/docs/gcs.md

 # Garbage Collection Simulation (GCS)

-GCS is a test suite that generates random data in that is similar to the Accumulo garbage collector.
+GCS is a test suite that generates random data in a way that is similar to the Accumulo garbage collector.
 This test has a few interesting properties.
 First it generates data at a much higher rate than the garbage collector would on a small system, simulating a much larger system.
-Second, it has a much more complex read and write pattern than continuous ingest that involves multiple processes writing, reading, and deleting data.
+Second, it has a much more complex read and write pattern than continuous ingest that involve multiple processes writing, reading, and deleting data.
 Third, the random data is verifiable like continuous ingest.
 At any point the test can be stopped and the data verified.
 This test will not generate as much data as continuous